 (1) Utility easements.
 Easements for utilities across lots or centered on road or side lot lines shall be provided where necessary and shall be at least 20 feet wide.

 (2) Stormwater easements.
-Where a subdivision is traversed by a watercourse, drainage way, channel or stream, the Board may require that a a stormwater easement to the Town be provided for a drainage right-of-way of adequate width that conforms substantially to the lines of such watercourse, and the boundary of which shall be no closer than 12 feet from the high water line, drainage way channel or stream, to provide for construction, repair, or other necessary purposes.
+Where a subdivision is traversed by a watercourse, drainage way, channel or stream, the Board may require that a a stormwater easement to the Town be provided for a drainage right-of-way of adequate width that conforms substantially to the lines of such watercourse, and the boundary of which shall be no closer than 12 feet to the high water line, drainage way channel or stream, to provide for construction, repair, or other necessary purposes.

 G. School bus stops.
 In areas where transportation of school students will be required, the developer shall consult with the School Department as to likely school bus stop locations and shall make sure such locations will provide safe access for students.
 Student shelter(s) may be required.
 Appropriate markings will be required.
 The results of such consultation shall be reported to the Board.